markfilliph/free-genai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 - The backend will be built using Go
 - The database will be SQLite3
 - The API will be built using Gin
--Mage is a task runner for Go.
+- Mage is a task runner for Go.
 - The API will always return JSON
 - There will no authentication or authorization
 - Everything be treated as a single user